Landing: East West Cycle

 Edward Dormer

-Exhibition Program: Extinct Extant: Art in the Environment II, The Big Nothing
+Exhibition: Extinct Extant: Art in the Environment II, The Big Nothing

-ICA Institute of Contemporary Art (University of Pennsylvania), The Schuylkill Center for Environmental Education, Philadelphia Sculptors
+Presented by: Institute of Contemporary Art (University of Pennsylvania), The Schuylkill Center for Environmental Education, Philadelphia Sculptors

-Organizer: Mary Salvante (Schuylkill Center), Leslie Kaufman (Philadelphia Sculptors)
+Curators: Mary Salvante (Schuylkill Center), Leslie Kaufman (Philadelphia Sculptors)